 Alex hasn't just been wrong about stuff.

-world to never bring up that there's a podcast that's released 700 episodes in the past five years about how he's a liar and a piece of shit but he spends time pushing back against meaningless anonymous criticism that even if the audience accepted it still upholds alex's genius and his conspiracy worldview yeah so weird yeah Yep.
+So weird for the pettiest man in the world to never bring up that there's a podcast that's released 700 episodes in the past five years about how he's a liar and a piece of shit, but he spends time pushing back against meaningless anonymous criticism that even if the audience accepted it still upholds Alex's genius and his conspiracy worldview.

-No, I mean, what's funny about it is that he breaks into the consciousness almost like he's created a completely fictional world, and sometimes it'll touch the real world, just the slightest little bit.
+No, I mean, what's funny about it is that he breaks into the consciousness almost like what he's created a completely fictional world and sometimes it'll touch the real world just the slightest little bit.

-I was in the shower and I was thinking, I was like, him declaring his independence from the globalists is essentially like if you have a job and you quit that job, And then you're like, alright, I guess you quit that job.
+I was in the shower and I was thinking, I was like, him declaring his independence from the globalists is essentially like if you have a job and you quit that job and then you're like, all right, I guess you quit that job.

 Alex Jones claims aliens want to make humans into cyborg slaves of Satan.

-Well, if we can put the image on screen from five years ago that really caught people's attention of Mark Zuckerberg walking into one of his events, and he's walking bipedally, but all of his minions are strapped in to the VR goggles.
+Well, we could put the image on screen from five years ago that really caught people's attention of Mark Zuckerberg walking into one of his events and he's walking bipedally, but all of his minions are strapped in to the VR goggles.

 The average person spends now three days out of seven days looking at screens.